The journal follows a code of conduct prepared in accordance with the guidelines of the Committee on Publication Ethics (COPE).

 - Disclosing information about any potential conflict of interest that may arise in the process of reviewing and editing the submitted texts.

-- Obtaining permission for the publication of all copyrighted objects that have been attached to the text (e.g. illustrations and photos).
+- Obtaining permission for the publication of all copyrighted items that have been attached to the text (e.g. illustrations and photos).

 - Promptly informing the editorial staff of any errors and inaccuracies spotted in the text.